kyma-project/community/internal/proposals/migration-hooks/migration-hooks-proposal.md

 ### Possible Solution

-To fulfill the requirements, a new package, called `JobManager`, is introduced, which registers, manages, and triggers certain jobs to have a fully-automated installation, or migration.
+To fulfill the requirements, a new package, called `JobManager`, is introduced, which registers, manages, and triggers certain jobs to have a fully-automated installation or migration.
 This package has two (hash)maps to manage the workload: One for `pre`-jobs and one for `post`-jobs.
 In the (hash)maps, the key is the name of the component the jobs belong to, and the value is a slice of the jobs.

 Furthermore, the `JobManager` package has a `duration` variable for benchmarking.

-Jobs are implemented within the `JobManager` package in `go`-files, one for each component, using the specific `job`-interface.
+Jobs are implemented within the `JobManager` package in `go`-files, one for each component, using the specific `job` interface.
 Then, the implemented interface is registered using `register(job)` in the same file.
-To implement the `job`-interface, the newly created jobs need to implement the `execute(*config.Config, kubernetes.Interface)` function, which takes the installation config and an kubernetes interface as input, so that the jobs can interact with the cluster.
-The return value needs to be an error.
-Additionally the `when()` function needs to be implemented, which returns the component the job is bound to and if it should run pre or post the deployment.
-And if the active solution for tagging jobs as deprecated is choosen, then the `deprecate` function also needs to be implemented - more in the next section.
+To implement the `job` interface, the newly created jobs must implement the `execute(*config.Config, kubernetes.Interface)` function, which takes the installation config and a kubernetes interface as input, so that the jobs can interact with the cluster.
+The return value must be an error.
+Additionally, the `when()` function must be implemented, which returns the component the job is bound to and whether it should run pre or post the deployment.
+If the active solution for tagging jobs as deprecated is chosen, then the `deprecate` function also must be implemented - more in the next section.

 The JobManager is used by the `deployment` package in the `deployment.go` file.
 At the hooks, during the deployment phase, each hook only has to check if the key for the wanted component is present in the pre/post-map.
 If it's present, the jobs in the map are trigged, if not, nothing must be done.